selfdefined/web-app/11ty/documentation/front-matter.md

 The type of word.
 E.g. a noun or an adjective

-Note: If it is an adjective please use the abbreviation „adj”.
+Note: If it is an adjective please use the abbreviation “adj”.

 ### Example